dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232112313-789f9850-72b3-43be-bbca-6d973615aef1.png)

 You can notice the huge improvement.
-This is one of the simpliest and effective algorithms.
-Maximal amount of collisions decreaced 400 times :)
+This is one of the simplest and effective algorithms.
+Maximal amount of collisions decreased 400 times :)

 ### Rotate-right hash